Workshops and Events

 - Eventbrite as a platform is easy to use and is reaching people who are not aware of us or the programme

 - If we are to look for similar funding, we would ask our funder to allow us to charge a cancellation fee for not turn ups

 - Extensive courses are better, people need longer time to develop

 Where did we get our data?

-The data shown here are from 732 evaluation forms filled by participants after each of our workshops
+The data shown here were taken from 732 evaluation forms completed by participants after each of our workshops

-In the more recent 190 forms we added a few questions to the form: the level of confidence, knowledge, feeling of being more connected and their future plans.
+In the more recent 190 forms we added in a few questions to the form including the level of confidence, knowledge, feeling of being more connected and their future plans.

 This report is part of Culture+ Project Report